-The VAT-OSS procedure is due to come into force as early as 1 July 2020.
-It is intended to facilitate mail order sales of goods between EU countries.
+The VAT-OSS procedure is due to come into force as early as 1 July 2020, hopefully facilitating distance sales of goods between EU countries.
 Will it really make it possible to remove the obligation to register for VAT purposes in other EU countries?

 What is VAT-OSS?